gracekishino/gracekishino/README.md

 ### Hello!

-I'm an artist from London in the UK, now living in Tokyo also a developer and practice + teach yoga.
+I'm an artist and web developer from London in the UK, now living in Tokyo, also practice + teach yoga.

-See more on my website: <a href="https://twigtea.com" target="_blank">https://twigtea.com</a>
+See more on my website :) <a href="https://twigtea.com" target="_blank">https://twigtea.com</a>
 <!--
 **gracekishino/gracekishino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.